MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Initialize the variables

-Aside from the Azure subscription and the region name, that need to be specific, you can be creative with the resource group name and the login username, as long as they comply with the [naming conventions](./general-guidelines.md#naming-conventions). *myResourceGroup* and *azureuser* are just examples.
+Aside from the Azure subscription ID and the region name, that need to be specific, you can be creative with the resource group name and the login username, as long as they comply with the [naming conventions](./general-guidelines.md#naming-conventions). *myResourceGroup* and *azureuser* are just examples.

 ```bash
 SET YOURSUBSCRIPTIONID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX